 The city received proposals from four different insurance carriers for review and consideration.
 Proposed premiums varied considerably from a 14.99 percent increase proposed by Blue Cross/Blue Shield of Kansas City to an 82.2 percent increase proposed by Trustmark.

 City Auditor Theresa Kelly recommended that the city continue its health insurance coverage with Blue Cross/Blue Shield.
 The total increase to the city's 2013 calendar year budget for health insurance benefits is estimated at $57,750.
 The city pays full health insurance coverage for its employees, and 25 percent for dependents.

-The council also discussed measures that could be taken to improve safety at the intersection of U.S. Highway 36 and Mitchell Road.
+Page 2 of 2 - The council also discussed measures that could be taken to improve safety at the intersection of U.S. Highway 36 and Mitchell Road.
 Council members expressed a need that something should be done and that the Missouri Department of Transportation should take an active role in funding an improvement.
 There was some discussion that a low-cost improvement could be lowering the speed limit on the highway to slow traffic especially in the area of Mitchell Road where there have been a number of accidents, including a few fatal crashes.